AlessioLucciola/AlessioLucciola/README.md

 - Django
 - MySQL / PostgreSQL (along with Prisma)

+Regarding AI, I often use these frameworks:
+- PyTorch
+- PySpark

 I have also some experience with cloud computing systems like:
 - AWS (ECS, RDS, S3)